shipujin/liveslak/README.txt

   linux (loop)/boot/generic livemedia=scandev:$iso $bootparms
   initrd (loop)/boot/initrd.img
 }</code>
 This example will add a 'LIVESLAK ISO' menu entry to your local computer's boot menu, through which you can start a XFCE Live ISO which you previously downloaded to directory ''/data/ISOS/'', pre-configured for a US keyboard, Dutch language and Amsterdam timezone.
+You should of course change the ''bootparms'' string so that it matches your requirements.

 Alternatively you could look into Ventoy, which is a tool to create a bootable USB drive containing multiple ISO files.
 Ventoy allows you to boot from any of these ISOs by automatically generating on every boot a Grub menu containing all the images found on disk.
 Liveslak is fully Ventoy-compatible.
 Website: https://www.ventoy.net/ .